natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%201A5.md

 * Has access to the powerful DM33 round
 * Has access to generation 1 gunner thermals
 * Excellent mobility
-* Turret angles can occasionally cause shots to ricochet

 '''Cons:'''

-* Armour doesn't offer much against any kinetic rounds
+* Armour doesn't offer much protection
 * Low survivability when hit
 * Weak armour overall